Project 2: Tigers Conservation App - Spring 2026

 • In the AVL tree the lowest level of nodes which store the keys have zero height.

-• Your test program must use real text not randomly generated data.
+• Your test program must use the Random class.

 • Follow all coding standards as described on the C++ Coding Standards.
 In particular, indentations and meaningful comments are important.

-• The function WordTree::dump(...) prints out the word (word is the node key) followed by a : followed by the frequency of the word followed by another : followed by the height of the node.
-Furthermore, WordTree::dump(...) should print an open square bracket before visiting the left subtree and a close square bracket after visiting the right subtree.
+• The function Streak::dumpTree(...) prints out the tiger ID followed by a : followed by the height of the node.
+Furthermore, Streak::dumpTree(...) prints an open bracket before visiting the left subtree and a close bracket after visiting the right subtree.
 The following shows an example of such an output.
-There should not be any space.
 The tree viewer tool shows a graphical representation of the output of the dump function.
 You can copy & paste the dump output in the viewer.
 This tool facilitates debugging.
 Note: The implementation for this requirement is already provided.

-• The function BookTree::dump(...) prints out the nodes information in an in-order traversal.
-For every node, it prints the book's title by default.
-If true value is provided through the verbose parameter, the function prints the book's author too.
+• The function Grid::dump(...) prints out the nodes information in an in-order traversal.
+For every node, it prints the node's key by default.
+If true value is passed to the function as a parameter, the function prints the ID of the node's root node too (Note: every node in Grid is a tree itself).
 The tree viewer tool shows a graphical representation of the output of the dump function.
 You can copy & paste the dump output in the viewer.
 This tool facilitates debugging.
 Note: The implementation of the dump function is provided to you.

 Testing